hchiam/please/README.md

 ## For Loops:

 ```
-Please assign list from negative one to three to variable circle
+please assign list from negative one to three to variable circle
-Please for each index in circle
+please for each index in circle
-    Please print variable index
+    please print variable index
-Please end for
+please end for
 ```
 --> This prints out: `-1`, `0`, `1`, `2`, `3`

 ## Comments/Notes:

 ```
-Please note this is a comment
+please note this is a comment
 ```
 --> (The interpreter ignores this sentence.)

 ## Make and Use Your Own Functions:

 ```
-Please define function test with item
+please define function test with item
-    Please print variable item
+    please print variable item
-Please end function
+please end function
-Please assign it works to other
+please assign it works to other
-Please use function test on variable other
+please use function test on variable other
 ```
 --> This prints: `it works`

 ## Import to Add Functionality:

 ```
-Please import alternate
+please import alternate
 ```
 --> This imports: alternate.py (from the local folder)

 ```
-Please import test from library
+please import test from library
 ```
 --> This imports: /library/test.py

 ```
-Please import spelled with the first letters of Neptune unicorn moose panda Yoda
+please import spelled with the first letters of Neptune unicorn moose panda Yoda
 ```
 --> This performs: `import numpy`.
 (You can spell out "numpy" since it's not an everyday word, and your speech recognition software might not already be trained to recognize it.)

 ```
-Please import spelled with the first letters of Neptune unicorn moose panda Yoda as noodle
+please import spelled with the first letters of Neptune unicorn moose panda Yoda as noodle
 ```
 --> This performs: `import numpy as noodle`.
 (So no need to spell it out each time you use it.)

 ```
-Please import spelled with the first letters of Neptune unicorn moose panda Yoda as numb pie
+please import spelled with the first letters of Neptune unicorn moose panda Yoda as numb pie
 ```
 --> This performs: `import numpy as numb pie`.
 (You can also just rename it to whatever your speech recognition software thinks you're saying.)

 ## Use an Import Module's Function:

 ```
-Please import test from library
+please import test from library
-Please use test_function of test
+please use test_function of test
-Please use test_function from test
+please use test_function from test
 ```
 --> This performs twice: `test.test_function()`